 Introducing new models of collaborative, iterative cycles means that controlling costs can be very hard for both agencies and clients.
 Restricting hours in the discovery phase can end up costing far more in development when a feature is more difficult than originally thought.

 Budgets and pricing models can be adapted to the work effort.
 It is perfectly acceptable to have different models for each phase of the project.
 The most important issue is to discuss pricing and payment plans based on what is required for each phase — and acknowledge that one size or price does not fit all — and mixing the models for different phases of the engagement is actually appropriate.
-For example, discovery phase might use a consulting model while development is a fixed cost.
+For example, the discovery phase might use a consulting model while development is a fixed cost.

 For the agency and client relationship to improve, both sides must be open to a better way of working together.
-This relationship needs to be based on a stronger connection, transparency, and trust.
+This relationship needs to be based on a stronger connection, transparency and trust.
 It is imperative that agencies understand the client’s full business problems and are able to listen to and embrace the internal client hurdles while focusing on developing an external solution.
 It is important for clients to keep agencies continuously involved on the front line of the business where (if you are doing it right) the real magic happens.